 Read More: The Most Common Hops Used in IPAs

 These are the common ranges that we've seen with Cascade hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Some hops just taste better together.
-We agree, so we recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
+We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
 We found that Centennial, Chinook, Simcoe, Columbus, Citra & Mosaic hops are commonly used alongside the Cascade hop.
 This is not a complete list, but should give you a good idea of what hops are commonly used together.